Skip to main content

 Legislation

-HSE is the national regulator in the UK for Pesticides, on behalf of the UK government and the devolved administrations.
+HSE and DEFRA are the national regulators in the UK for Pesticides and Agriculture, working on behalf of the UK government and the devolved administrations.
 The Plant Protection Products Regulations apply.

 They aim to ensure that pesticides do not harm human health or have unacceptable effects on the environment by: